almayor/lavka-rs-contest/README.md

 ## Overview

 - Streamlined experiment framework with a clean interface
+- Efficient and extendable feature generation with dependency tracking
+- Feature caching with transparent integration
 - Time-based data splitting for realistic evaluation
-- Feature caching with transparent integration
 - Consistent directory structure for all outputs
-- Advanced text processing features:
-  - Weighted user-product similarity based on purchase history
-  - Semantic product clustering and user preferences tracking
-  - Text diversity and novelty metrics for recommendations
-- Rich set of behavioral and contextual features
 - Support for ranking models with CatBoostRanker
-- Efficient feature generation with dependency tracking
+- Rich set of behavioral, text and contextual features

 ## Usage Examples